zachwolek/url-shortener-ui/README.md

 Write Cypress tests for the following user flows (don't forget to stub your network requests):

-* When a user visits the page, they can view the page title and the existing shortened URLs
+* When a user visits the page, they can view the page title, form and the existing shortened URLs
-* When a user visits the page, they can view the Form with the proper inputs
-* When a user fills out the form, the information is reflected in the input fields
+* When a user fills out the form, the information is reflected in the input field values

-### Iteration 4

-Write Cypress tests for the following user flows (don't forget to stub your network requests):

 * When a user fills out and submits the form, the new shortened URL is rendered

-### Iteration 5 (extension)
+### Iteration 4 (extension)

 Add and test sad path functionality.
 For example:
 - What should happen if the server sends back a failed request?
 - What should happen if the user tries to submit an incomplete form?

-### Iteration 6 (extension)
+### Iteration 5 (extension)

 Add and test delete functionality for a URL (the server side endpoint already exists).